redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_rule_list.md

 ## List the global rules for all artifacts in a specific Service Registry instance
 $ rhoas service-registry rule list --instance-id=8ecff228-1ffe-4cf5-b38b-55223885ee00

-## List the artifact-specific rules for a particular artifact
+## List the artifact rules for a specific artifact
 $ rhoas service-registry rule list --artifact-id=my-artifact

 ```